There are a number of myths that need busted on these and some advice that will probably help you with a faulty door seal

 There's nothing you can do but replace it if you can, there's no saving them from the ravages of time, sorry.

-If the seals starts to age prematurely and look perished at a relatively young age then the chances are there's something in the environment that's affecting it.
+If the seals look as if they are ageing prematurely and look perished at a relatively young age then the chances are there's something in the environment that's affecting it.

 That can be heat, moisture and so forth but there will be a reason and, it will not be the seal as such that's the problem.